About Lori E. Varlotta

 Lori E. Varlotta, PhD, became California Lutheran University’s eighth president on September 1, 2020.

-She is the first female president in Cal Lutheran’s 61-year history, and she comes to the university as an established leader with broad experience in change management and curriculum reform, student success and inclusion, strategic planning and budgeting, and friend-raising and fundraising.
+The first female president since Cal Lutheran was founded in 1959, Dr. Lori E. Varlotta is an established leader in higher education.
+She arrived to the University with broad experience in change management and curriculum reform, student success and inclusion, strategic planning and budgeting, community engagement, and fundraising.

 Before arriving at Cal Lutheran, Varlotta served as the 22nd president of Hiram College in Ohio, where she was the first female president in its 170-year history.
 During her six and a half years at Hiram, she worked with colleagues to design and implement nationally recognized innovations in high-impact programs, integrative learning, and mindful technology.
 Collectively, the changes became known as the “New Liberal Arts.”
 Major components of the New Liberal Arts were brought to life via the record-breaking fundraising years that she and the development staff achieved.
 As a champion of shared governance, Varlotta also helped the campus build structures that facilitated faculty, staff, and student input into decision-making.

-Prior to coming to Hiram, Varlotta spent 11 years at California State University, Sacramento, ultimately serving as senior vice president of planning, enrollment management and student affairs.
+Prior to joining Hiram, Varlotta spent 11 years at California State University, Sacramento, ultimately serving as senior vice president of planning, enrollment management, and student affairs.
 She led 31 departments, including the areas of retention, diversity, educational equity, and NCAA Division I athletics.
-She also held senior leadership roles at the University of Wisconsin-Whitewater and the University of San Francisco.
+She also held senior leadership roles at the University of Wisconsin-Whitewater and the University of San Francisco, and directorship positions at Miami University (OH), the University of Pittsburgh at Bradford, and other institutions.
+She speaks and writes extensively on issues concerning higher education today.